 We performed a similar strength test on wet toilet tissue.
 We suspended the TP a similar way, wet the product with a fixed amount of water, and then added small-scale calibration weights until the paper failed.

-Both top scoring products were the strongest in our test.
+Both top-scoring products were the strongest in our test.
 The Charmin Ultra Strong and Quilted Northern Ultra Soft and Strong were considerably ahead of the next performers in our strength testing.
 Angel Soft, Charmin Essentials, and Cottonelle Ultra ComfortCare are pretty close behind the top performers.
 Scott 1000 is an outlier on the low end in terms of strength.
-Down there near, but not as weak as Scott, is Seventh Generation 2-Ply and Amazon Brand Solimo tissue.
+Also on the low end, yet stronger than Scott, were the Seventh Generation and Solimo brands.